Azure/ARO-RP/docs/unit-testing-for-monitoring-metrics.md

 An example docker command to start the container locally using UDP is here (you may need to adapt some parameters):
 [Example](../hack/local-monitor-testing/samples/dockerStartCommand-UDP.sh).
 This will start an mdm container on `0.0.0.0:8125`.
-Please note that you need to set the `ARP_STATDS_SOCKET` environment variable at monitor start up time so that the monitor finds that socket.
+Please note that you need to set the `MDM_STATSD_SOCKET` environment variable at monitor start up time so that the monitor finds that socket.

 ## Remote Container Setup